A Complete 70+ Website Design Questionnaire to Impress Clients

 Of course, we always are of the opinion that a web design project is only the start of an ongoing working relationship.
 Let’s set the tone for this now.

-- Would you like us to update your site or would you like to be responsible for updates?
+- Would you like us to update your site or would you like to be responsible for posting news and updates?

 Again, this allows you to quote beforehand, or setup a maintenance and updates agreement as necessary

-- Would like us to handle other digital marketing aspects for you?
+- Would like us to handle and support other digital marketing aspects for you?

 Let’s upsell some additional services 😉